PackageFactory/atomic-fusion-mapping/README.md

 ### Fusion Mapping

-The fusion mapping takes the nodes an mapps then via `Neos.Fusion:RawArray`.
-The mapping for the child nodes happens directly in the main mapping (this can be done differently if needed).
+The fusion mapping takes the list nodes an maps then via `PackageFactory.AtomicFusion:NodeMapping` which stores the needed node reference for later automatic contentElementWrapping in `Neos.Fusion:Collections`.

+Please note that the mapping of editable properties for the children of the NodeList happens directly in the main prototype.

 ```
-prototype(Vendor.Site:NodeList) < prototype(Neos.Neos:ContentComponent) {
+prototype(Vendor.Plugin:NodeList) < prototype(Neos.Neos:ContentComponent) {

-    renderer = Vendor.Site:Component.List {
+    renderer = Vendor.Plugin:Component.List {

         title = Neos.Neos:Editable {
             property = 'title'